 This provides not only more complete access to the source code for scripts that reach through the API into Wing internals, but also more complete support for debugging the scripts as they are developed.

-To obtain Wing's source code, you must have a valid license to Wing IDE Professional or higher and must fill out and submit a non-disclosure agreement.
+To obtain Wing's source code, you must have a valid license to Wing IDE Professional and must fill out and submit a non-disclosure agreement.
 Once this is done, you will be provided with access to the source code and more information on working with Wing IDE's sources.

 For an example of an advanced script that adds a tool panel to the IDE's interface, see templating.py in the scripts directory inside the Wing IDE installation.